Logo What's After the Movie

 What event brings the main characters together in the film?

-Discover the awards and nominations received by They Shoot Horses, Don't They?.
-Explore the history of They Shoot Horses, Don't They? and its cast and crew.
+Discover all the awards and nominations received by They Shoot Horses, Don't They?, from Oscars to film festival honors.
+Learn how They Shoot Horses, Don't They? and its cast and crew have been recognized by critics and the industry alike.

 24th British Academy Film Awards 1971